GiottoVerducci/rulebook2024/content.md

 > (no other minion can attempt to block until this attempt is resolved).
 A Methuselah may attempt to block with multiple minions subsequently.
 >
 > > **REMINDER**\
-> > To see if a block attempt succeeds, compare the acting minion's stealth to the blocking minion's intercept.\
+> > To see if a block attempt succeeds, compare the acting minion's stealth to the blocking minion's intercept.
+Stealth and intercept can be added **only when needed**.
 >
-> Once every Methuselah has passed because they cannot or don not want to play further effects, the block attempt is resolved: if it is successful, the action is blocked
+> Once every Methuselah has passed because they cannot or do not want to play further effects, the block attempt is resolved: if it is successful, the action is blocked
 > and resolves as unsuccessful.\
 > Otherwise, switch back to gamestate "A. There is no current block attempt"\
 > \